endoflife-date/endoflife.date/tools/nodejs.md

     eol: 2023-04-01
 ---

+> [Node.js](https://nodejs.org/) is an open-source, cross-platform JavaScript run-time environment built on Chrome's V8 JavaScript engine that executes JavaScript code outside of a browser.

 Major Node.js versions enter Current release status for six months, which gives library authors time to add support for them.
 After six months, odd-numbered releases (9, 11, etc.) become unsupported, and even-numbered releases (10, 12, etc.) move to Active LTS status and are ready for general use.
 LTS release status is "long-term support", which typically guarantees that critical bugs will be fixed for a total of 30 months.
 Production applications should only use Active LTS or Maintenance LTS releases.

 The Active LTS start date is used as the release date for the table.